CEEPUS Student Mobility from Hungary to other CEEPUS countries

 - Applying within a network and being a citizen of a CEEPUS member country: no documents required

 - Letter of Acceptance (issued by the host institution)

-- 2 Letter of Recommendations (issued by lecturers of the home institution)
+- 2 Letters of Recommendation (issued by lecturers of your home institution)

 - Not being a citizen of a CEEPUS member country: Equal Status document (e.g. Certificate of Enrolment in English)